 5 Ways to Overcome Dating Anxiety

-Opening up to strangers can feel intimidating, and the thought of putting yourself out there for the first time can feel overwhelming.
+Opening up to strangers can feel intimidating, and many people experience dating anxiety, making the thought of putting yourself out there for the first time overwhelming.
 For people who have anxiety disorders or other mental health conditions, dating can be even more complicated—so much so that anxious people may opt-out of the dating scene altogether.
 Whether you’re trying online dating for the first time or dating with a mental illness, here are some tips to overcome dating anxiety and put yourself out there.

 Ways to Overcome Dating Anxiety